 Goof: At 18:35 there are people visible entering the restaurant behind Brennan, yet when the shot pulls out a second later onto Booth, Brennan and Angela, the people are gone.

 Goof: At 31:20, Dr. Brennan is congratulating Angela on doing good work, but when she is talking to her she clearly says "Good work An-u-la" instead of "Good work Angela."

 Goof: During their car ride, at around 35:10, just as Booth finishes his line "Just be careful, alright," the view in the rear window changes and suddenly there is a car close by.

-Goof: At the end of the episode there is a close-up of Bones and her head is resting on her hand, but when the shot changes, her hand is down.
+Goof: At the end of the episode there is a close-up of Brennan, and her head is resting on her hand, but when the shot changes, her hand is down.

 Goof: When Hamid was on the phone with his wife he was speaking fluent Arabic with a Lebanese accent, making it hard for one to believe that he's truly Afghani.

 Goof: After shooting Farid and waiting to get the "all clear," Booth holsters his gun to lean on the railing with both hands.
 However, in the next shot of him, he is holding the gun as if he had just taken the shot, showing that the reaction shots were shuffled around.